For any emergency, just dial 911 and dispatchers will direct the call to the right service.

 Here are the restrictions:

-- Standard outdoor fires are permitted only in an enclosed pit, which must be equipped with a wire mesh grill on top to contain sparks; it must be installed on a non combustible surface;
+- Standard outdoor fires are permitted only in an enclosed pit, which must be equipped with a wire mesh grill on top to contain sparks; it must be installed on a non combustible surface; the permit must be obtained once and remains valid until the equipment is changed, or its location is changed.

 - A bonfire is considered as a fire to which the public has access; fireworks fall into this category as well; bonfires cannot have a diameter in excess of 1.2 metre (4 feet) and 1.8 metre in height (6 feet); please note that a site inspection is required before a permit can be issued; this has to be done by the fire department; bonfires do not require the enclosed pit as in standard fires.
-The permit will indicate a starting time and an ending time for the bonfire;
+The permit will indicate a starting time and an ending time for the bonfire; a permit must be obtained for each instance of a bonfire;

 All other regulations from the past are still applicable: before lighting you must check the provincial fire hazard indicator (www.sopfeu.qc.ca); you cannot light up if winds are strong or other risks are present; outdoor fires must be under surveillance at all times, and a fire can be lit only during daylight; a permit is issued for burning natural wood stock only (construction wood is prohibited); furthermore, it is the permit holder’s responsibility to ensure no nuisance is caused to neighbours, an obvious example of which is smoke headed directly towards another property.